denn1s/apple-and-lily/Ch. 2 - Karin.md

 So, what was actually going on here?

-She must have come for something class-related.
+She probably came for something class-related.
 That's the only logical explanation.
 And I, being the social genius that I am, mistook her for Risa and let her in without even looking.
 Then I had the bright idea of asking her to grab a book for me. _That_ book.

 She must have gotten curious about it.
 A pure, sheltered soul like her has probably never even heard the word "yuri" before, so whatever she saw in that book must have been a complete culture shock for her.

 I risked another glance over the counter.
 She had picked up _First Blossom_ and was carefully turning the pages.
 As I watched, her eyes widened slightly and her lips parted.
-I could see emotions quickly flipping one after the other across her face with each page—surprise, curiosity, maybe even fascination.
+I could see emotions quickly flipping one after the other across her face with each new page—surprise, curiosity, maybe even fascination.
 She was absolutely radiating interest, shining so brightly I had to shield my eyes.

 Yup.
 She's definitely closeted.

 The whole scene suddenly made terrifying sense.
-If this was her first real exposure to girls liking other girls, of course she'd be acting this strange.
-I'd been there myself.
+If that was her first real exposure to girls liking other girls, of course she'd be acting this strange.
 You'd think in this day and age people would figure this stuff out sooner, but I guess rich families try to keep their kids in a bubble.
 Wouldn't want to run out of family heirs, right?

 I let out a long, drawn out breath that had been trapped in my chest.
 My heart was still pounding, but it helped me relax a little.

 She could definitely use some help.
+I'd been there myself once.

 Okay, let's make a plan.
 I'll be her "teacher" for a day, as she wanted.
 I could set her up with some easy-to-read, introductory-level manga.
 The safe stuff.
 Let her dip her toes in the water, see how it feels.
 Then, I'll give her a simple way to test her feelings, a small task to help her figure things out.
 Finally, I'll send her on her way and we'll never have to see each other again.